itspatmorgan/unknown-arts-ai/content/docs/_index.md

 weight: 10
 ---

-This library serves as a comprehensive guide to the Unknown Arts AI project, providing insights into AI technologies, prompt engineering, and creative applications of generative AI.
+This growing collection of resources serves as my personal library for the Unknown Arts AI project, gathering insights into AI technologies, prompt engineering, and creative applications of generative AI.

 ## Contents